 These days it is larger concepts than individual role models that shape my identity, but when I was younger my limitations had me learning how to be a girl from a tomboy, which as it turns out, looks a lot like being a boy.

 My very first best friend that wasn’t imaginary or my Pink-Panther cowboy plushie “husband” was Tabitha.
-We lived in a small town in WV called Spencer.
+We lived in a small farm town in the hills.
 Tabitha was Pentecostal.
 She had to keep her hair long and she couldn’t run around shirtless and shoeless like the rest of us neighborhood boys did.
 She also had to wear coulottes while running around in the woods or playing in the dirt or mud puddles with us.
 I remember all of this because I remember it not making any sense and seeming very inefficient for the kind of play we were always up to.
 My queries with my mom about it informed me that; I am a boy because I have a penis and she is a girl because she doesn’t.
 I didn’t understand what that meant and couldn’t imagine what would be there in place of your pee-pee?
 How did she pee?
 Also, why does she have to be a girl if she doesn’t like girl things like her sister does?
 For that matter why do I have to be a boy?
 My other boy-friends all enjoyed sports stuff and I didn’t so…

 Why does mom laugh at me when I tell her Pink Panther is my husband?